filecoin-project/fvm-specs/07-errors.md

 | 9    | `ErrIllegalCodec`      | specified codec is not allowed                         |
 | 10   | `ErrSerialization`     | block format did not match specified codec             |

+Changes from pre-FVM Filecoin:

+Before the FVM, Filecoin didn't have a concept of syscall error codes, only exit codes.
+However:

+1. Pre-FVM, most syscalls returned string errors with no exit codes attached.
+2. There is no reliable mapping from syscall errors to exit codes.
+For example:

+    1. If a syscall returns with `ErrIllegalArgument`, it means that an illegal argument was passed to the syscall.
+    2. If an actor exits with `ErrIllegalArgument`, it means the message parameters weren't allowed.

+    1 does not imply 2.
+An actor may pass illegal arguments to a syscall due to a bug in the actor, illegal state, etc.

 **Notes:**

 - We intentionally use `ErrIllegalArgument` instead of `ErrSerialization` in non-IPLD syscalls, even